-No fractional shares of common stock will be issued upon the exercise of the Common Share Purchase Warrants.
-Rather, the number of shares of common stock to be issued will be rounded to the nearest whole number, or the Company shall pay a cash adjustment in respect of the fractional share.
+No fractional common shares will be issued upon the exercise of the IPO Common Share Purchase Warrants.
+Rather, the number of common shares to be issued will be rounded up to the nearest whole number, or the Company shall pay a cash adjustment in respect of the fractional share.